ibm-cloud-docs/subnets/faq.md

 Yes.
 When ordering a secondary subnet, you can choose **Unrouted** as the routing type.
 The unrouted secondary subnet delivered is bound to the single data center you chose when ordering and will be unusable until routed by you.
 Unrouted secondary subnets are billed the same as routed secondary subnets, and re-routing by you has no effect on billing.

+## How long can unrouted subnets remain unused on my account?
+{: #faq-unrouted-subnets-automatic-reclaim}
+{: faq}

+Starting **November 30, 2022**, secondary subnets that remain unrouted on your account for 60 days or more are subject to automatic cancellation of billing and reclaim of the subnet in order to maintain sufficient subnet availability for all customers.

 ## Can I re-route static or portable secondary subnets on my account?
 {: #faq-re-route-secondary-subnets}
 {: faq}